MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-authentication.md

 ## Local Administrator Account Authentication

 During configuration, a default administrator account, 'admin', is created to manage the web and compute nodes for In Machine Learning Server (and R Server).
-This account allows you to use the [administration utility](configure-use-admin-utility.md) to configure this feature, edit ports, restart nodes, and so on.
+This account allows you to use the [CLI or administration utility](configure-admin-cli-launch.md) to configure this feature, edit ports, restart nodes, and so on.

-While this account might be sufficient when trying to operationalize with a [one-box configuration](configure-machine-learning-server-one-box.md) since everything is running within the trust boundary, it is insufficient for [enterprise configurations](configure-machine-learning-server-enterprise.md).
+This account might be sufficient when trying to operationalize with a [one-box configuration](configure-machine-learning-server-one-box.md) since everything is running within the trust boundary/ However, it is insufficient for [enterprise configurations](configure-machine-learning-server-enterprise.md).

 To set or change the password for the local administrator account after the configuration script has been run, [follow these steps](configure-admin-cli-local-password.md).